adityab079/adityab079/README.md

 # Hello World!🌎

-### I'm Aditya Bajaj, an aspiring Software Developer.
+### Hi there, I'm Aditya Bajaj, a Senior Software Engineer working in the Cloud & AI space 👋

+👨‍💻 Currently based in Seattle, WA, I'm working as a Senior Software Engineer at Oracle on the Oracle Kubernetes Engine (OKE), focused on node observability, self-service diagnostics, and cloud infrastructure at scale.

-👨‍💻 I'm currently based in the US, working as a SDE at Amazon where I'm one of the core developers of the next-generation container execution data store for Sortation and Transportation technology which is built to sustain 10x growth in package volumes.
+🚚 I previously worked at Amazon where I was one of the core developers of the next-generation container execution data store for Sortation and Transportation technology which is built to sustain 10x growth in package volumes.

 🎓 I have completed my Masters in Software Engineering at Arizona State University, USA, after completing my Bachelors in Computer Engineering from University of Mumbai, India.

 ✨ When I'm not thinking about tech, I'm probably playing Chess or the Piano, or reading some Jack Reacher novel.

 <br/>